M1m1c11/justgaminglancer/README.md

 - New UI elements.
 - Default window size is 720p.
 - Some tweaks to superliminal velocity effects.
-- Tweaked autopilot to perform some rotation (approach is slightly spiraled).
-- Introduced star system coordinates databank for main galaxy (50k stars for now).
-- Split targeting into "selection" and "autopilot" controls for clarity.
-- Upon picking a stellar coordinate - spawn a system scene there (currently only a star).
-- Keep a track of recently visited star systems and do not despawn them if their number is within limit.
-- Proper spawner / despawner of stellar systems upon selecting them in order to create seamless travel.

 ### Since v0.7-alpha
 - A new star system!